simplertasks/aicommandscript/docs/hackernoon.md

 Your name means:
 [name-meaning]

+would you like to learn the meaning of another first name?
+(Y/N)

 == AI GENERATED TEXT ==
 - name-meaning: AI to provide the meaning or history of the name.

 ```

 That’s it — a complete working AI interaction, readable as plain text.